wxy20850606/wxy20850606.github.io/content/posts/2025/11/awakening_beauty.md

 I stopped fighting against myself.
 And when the inner conflict ended —
-my energy, life force, and radiance returned.
+my energy and life force returned.

 **Energy = Life Force = Aliveness.**
 And aliveness shows on the face more than anything.